maher460/Pitt_CS1550_recitation_materials/project1/README.md

 # Instructions for setting up QEMU and linux

-In the follwoing steps, we are going to assume that we are using the Pitt account mhk36.
+In the following steps, we are going to assume that we are using the Pitt account mhk36.
 Obviously, replace this with your own Pitt username.
 Also, we are going to use our private directory inside afs for these steps.

 <br>